Normal (geometry): Normal to general surfaces in 3D space

 Since a surface does not have a tangent plane at a singular point, it has no well-defined normal at that point: for example, the vertex of a cone.
 In general, it is possible to define a normal almost everywhere for a surface that is Lipschitz continuous.

-Choice of normal
+Orientation

 The normal to a (hyper)surface is usually scaled to have unit length, but it does not have a unique direction, since its opposite is also a unit normal.
-For a surface which is the topological boundary of a set in three dimensions, one can distinguish between the inward-pointing normal and outer-pointing normal.
+For a surface which is the topological boundary of a set in three dimensions, one can distinguish between two normal orientations, the inward-pointing normal and outer-pointing normal.
 For an oriented surface, the normal is usually determined by the right-hand rule or its analog in higher dimensions.

 If the normal is constructed as the cross product of tangent vectors (as described in the text above), it is a pseudovector.

 Transforming normals

 When applying a transform to a surface it is often useful to derive normals for the resulting surface from the original normals.

 Specifically, given a 3×3 transformation matrix $\mathbf{M},$ we can determine the matrix $\mathbf{W}$ that transforms a vector $\mathbf{n}$ perpendicular to the tangent plane $\mathbf{t}$ into a vector $\mathbf{n}^{\prime}$ perpendicular to the transformed tangent plane $\mathbf{Mt},$ by the following logic: